irvang/manhang/README.md

 ## Overview

-Manhang is an implementation of the popular game [Hangman](/Users/irvingangulo/dev/manhang-2/README.md).
+Manhang is an implementation of the popular game (you guessed it) [Hangman](/Users/irvingangulo/dev/manhang-2/README.md).
 The game consists of guessing a word that another player, the computer in this case, has selected.
 For this implementation, the user will have 6 chances to guess the word.

 <!-- After the user finishes, the word meaning is automatically searched in two (2) dictionaries, Oxford University Press and Webster-Merrian Online. -->